Country _ Name

 Broker-Dealers:

-• Complying with the “customer protection rule” – This rule is complex and requires a broker-dealer to have possession or control of all fully paid or excess margin securities held for the account of customers.
+• Customer Protection Rule: This rule requires broker-dealers to have possession or control of fully paid or excess margin securities held for customer accounts.

-• Broker-dealers are subject to prescribed reporting obligations - Broker-dealers must file quarterly and annual financial statements with the SEC.
-Broker-dealers must also notify the SEC regarding net capital, recordkeeping, and other operational problems.
+• Reporting Obligations: Broker-dealers must file quarterly and annual financial statements with the SEC.
+They must also notify the SEC of significant changes to their operations or financial status, including issues related to net capital.

 Investment Advisers:

-g to marketing materials, use of material non-public information, principal trading, cross-trading, political contributions and charging performance fees.
+• Restrictions: Advisers face several prohibitions and restrictions, including those related to marketing materials, the use of material non-public information, principal trading, cross-trading, political contributions, and performance fees.

 Additional comments regarding the legal situation for asset and portfolio management services or what FinTech’s must be aware of in this business area